m-31/qedeq/QedeqBuild/readme.txt

 checks: "are all defined labels different" and "are all formulas well formed"?

-Verification of formal proofs is not yet integrated in the program suite.
-At least "set_theory_v1" contains some informal proofs that are close to formal proofs.
-Further more "sample/qedeq_sample3.xml" contains some formal proofs.
-Currently these proofs can only be viewed and only basic proof rules are permitted.
+Currently no formal proofs can be found in the main mathematical documents.
+But "doc/math/qedeq_propositional_v1_en.pdf" contains the propositional axioms that enable us to produce all formal derivations.
+There you can find the first formal proofs.
+"set_theory_v1" contains some informal proofs that are close to formal proofs.
+Further more "sample/qedeq_sample3.xml" contains more formal proofs.
+Currently only the usage of basic proof methods are permitted.
 See "doc/project/qedeq_logic_language_en.pdf" for more details.

 Precondition to start the program is a Java Runtime Environment, at least version 1.4.2